Siyabonga Shibe

-Siyabonga Melongisi Shibe (born February 23, 1978) is a South African actor from Umlazi, KwaZulu-Natal.
+Siyabonga Mlungisi Shibe (born 23 February 1978) is a South African actor from Umlazi, KwaZulu-Natal.

 Early life

 Shibe was born and raised in Umlazi, Kwazulu-Natal.
 He attended Ganges Secondary School, where his teachers encouraged him to pursue acting.
 As a child, Shibe would regularly participate in community plays in Umlazi.
 After finishing high school, he went to study drama at Technikon Natal.
 Shibe, along other fellow students at Technikon Natal, formed a theatre group called Amagugu.
 After completing his studies he went to Johannesburg to further pursue his dream of being an actor.
+Siyabonga Shibe is a father of 1.
+Yena Realeboga Shibe age 11.

 Career

 Upon his arrival in Johannesburg, he faced various obstacles but his luck changed when he bagged an advert for HIV/AIDS awareness.
 He went on to land a role in a feature film called The Stripes of a Hero.